Kat Ashley: Parentage

-Katherine Champernowne's parentage is not known for certain.
-There are two principal candidates for her father.

-One is Sir Philip Champernowne, although there is a 1536 letter from Kat to Thomas Cromwell, 1st Earl of Essex which makes reference to her father as having "much to do with the little living he has".
-At the time of her birth, Sir Philip's wife, Catherine Carew, was sixteen years of age.
-However, no contemporary records refer to Kat Ashley and Joan Denny - Sir Philip's daughter - as being sisters.

-The other candidate is Sir John Champernowne, whose wife was approximately 43 at the time of Kat's birth.
-Sir John died a year after her birth, but the fact that Kat wrote to Cromwell in 1536 mentioning her father in the present tense suggests he isn't her father, unless an unknown stepfather is meant.
-If Kat was the child of Sir John Champernowne, then her niece was beforementioned Joan Champernowne, who married Sir Anthony Denny, Groom of the Stool and most trusted servant to King Henry VIII.
+Katherine was the daughter of Sir Philip Champernowne (d.
+1545) of Modbury, Devon and his wife, Katherine Carew, daughter of Sir Edmund Carew of Mohuns Ottery, Devon, and his wife, Katherine.
+Her sister Joan Champernowne, married Sir Anthony Denny, Groom of the Stool and a trusted servant to King Henry VIII.

-On the other hand, Katherine may have been from another branch of the Champernowne family altogether.

 Royal governess

 Katherine Champernowne gained an appointment as a gentlewoman in waiting to the then Lady Elizabeth in July 1536, helped by Thomas Cromwell.

-After Prince Edward's birth, Elizabeth's governess, Lady Margaret Bryan was transferred to her half-brother's service.
+After Prince Edward's birth, Elizabeth's governess, Lady Margaret Bryan, was transferred to her half-brother's service.
 She was placed in the care of Lady Troy, who remained Elizabeth's governess until she retired in late 1545 or early 1546.

 In 1537, Katherine became four-year-old Elizabeth's third governess.
 Sources state that she accustomed the little girl to the "elaborate code of politeness and respect to her elders".
 In addition, she taught her charge pursuits such as needlework, embroidery, dancing, and riding.
 By the age of six, Elizabeth was able to sew a beautiful cambric shirt as a gift for her younger half-brother.
 Evidently, Katherine had been well educated for she effectively taught the precocious princess mathematics, geography, astronomy, history, French, Italian, Flemish, and Spanish.
 Elizabeth herself praised Katherine's early devotion to her studies by stating that Kat (as the future Queen called her governess) took "great labour and pain in bringing of me up in learning and honesty".